Summary

 In addition to its foundational capabilities, chemotools not only enables users to preprocess data and train models using scikit-learn but also streamlines the transition of these models into a production setting.
 By enabling users with a well defined interface, chemotools facilitates the reception of input data and delivery of predictions from the trained model.
 This can then be containerized using Docker, providing an efficient means for the distribution and implementation of the model in any Docker-compatible environment, facilitating the deployment of models to cloud environments.
 This adaptive capability not only enables organizations to scale model usage but also allows them to monitor performance and promptly update or rollback the model as necessary.

 chemotools also introduces a practical innovation by providing a streamlined framework for data augmentation of spectroscopic datasets through the scikit-learn API.
 This feature offers users a straightforward and consistent method to enhance spectral datasets, by introducing stochastic artifacts that represent real-world variations.
-By integrating data augmentation into the chemometric workflow, chemotools provides users with an efficient tool for improving their datasets to generale the models and optimize their performance.
+By integrating data augmentation into the chemometric workflow, chemotools provides users with an efficient tool for improving their datasets to generalize the models and optimize their performance.

 chemotools in the Python machine learning environment .\label{fig:1}